benronkth/fund2/README.md

 # Contributions

+We are trying to get P+ (by doing P8 and P9).
 This project has been done by the members of Group 20:

 - Chloé Porion, porion@kth.se
     - CI server notification implementation